kubernetes/community/contributors/design-proposals/raw-block-pv.md

   persistentVolumeReclaimPolicy: Delete
 ```
 ## Pod API Changes:
-To ensure support of inline volumes, the following changes are proposed in the pod specification.
-In addition, this change intentionally calls out the use of a block device (volumeDevices) rather than the mount point on a filesystem.
+This change intentionally calls out the use of a block device (volumeDevices) rather than the mount point on a filesystem.
 ```
 apiVersion: v1
 kind: Pod